dbmi-bgm/granite/README.md

 blackList allows to filter-out variants from input VCF file based on positions set in BIG format file and/or provided population allele frequency.

 ### whiteList
 whiteList allows to select and filter-in a subset of variants from input VCF file based on specified annotations and positions.
-The software can use provided VEP, CLINVAR or SpliceAI annotations.
+The software can use provided VEP, ClinVar or SpliceAI annotations.
 Positions can be also specfied as a BED format file.

 ### cleanVCF
 cleanVCF allows to clean INFO field of input VCF file.
 The software can remove a list of TAG from INFO field, or can be used to clean VEP annotations.

+### geneList
+geneList allows to clean VEP annotations by applyng a list of genes.
+The software removes all the transcripts that do not map to a gene on the list.

 ### qcVCF
 qcVCF produces a report in JSON format with different quality metrics calculated for input VCF file.
 Both single sample and family-based metrics are available.